-Presentation: 2024 Sydney Banking and Financial Stability Conference, The 3rd Xiangjiang River Forum
+Presentation: 2024 Sydney Banking and Financial Stability Conference, The 3rd Xiangjiang River Forum, SFA (scheduled)

 Abstract: This paper explores the implications of salience theory (ST) in mutual funds.
 We find that mutual fund investor flows are sensitive to the salience of fund returns.
 The flow-ST relation is stronger among funds with limited information, such as small and young funds, and funds that spend less on advertisements.
 In addition, we provide evidence that fund managers are aware of the flow-ST relation and adjust their portfolio choices to attract investor flows.
 Finally, our analysis reveals that funds characterized by higher return salience do not achieve superior performance, and salience inadvertently redirects investments away from highly-skilled managers, impeding optimal capital allocation among mutual funds.